Seattle AI Society

 My boyfriend and I rang in the 2023 new year together by posting a message on Meetup.com: anyone want to talk about AI?

-Thirty-two random people showed up at our apartment building the next week.
+Thirty-two random people showed up at our apartment the next week.
 Some were engineers.
-Others were artists, entrepreneurs, students, writers, and curious neighbors.
+Others were artists, entrepreneurs, students, writers, advocates, philosophers, and curious neighbors.
 Everyone seemed to be carrying the same nervous energy.
 AI was arriving faster than society knew how to process, and people were looking for a place to think about it together.

-That evening became the seed of what would eventually become the Seattle AI Society.
+That evening launched the Seattle AI Society.

-Paul and I intentionally designed experiences that encouraged participants to move beyond passive consumption and engage directly with ideas.
-One of my favorite activities asked a deceptively simple question:
+We did not host speakers or panels.
+Instead, for each event, we designed experiences that encouraged participants to move beyond passive consumption and engage directly with ideas.
+Their own ideas.

 What is one thing you wish everyone in the world had more of?